Skip to content

 When combination drops make sense

-Fixed antibiotic and steroid combinations are best used when two goals are present at the same time: you want antibacterial coverage and you also need to calm clinically meaningful surface inflammation.
-The antibiotic helps reduce bacterial load, while the steroid reduces chemosis, injection, and discomfort that can persist even as infection is improving.
-When the diagnosis fits and follow-up is close, combination drops can simplify dosing and improve comfort.
+Fixed antibiotic-steroid combinations are used when two goals are present at the same time: you need antibacterial coverage and you also need to control clinically meaningful surface inflammation.
+The antibiotic reduces bacterial load, while the steroid reduces chemosis, injection, and discomfort.
+A single bottle simplifies dosing and improves adherence compared with prescribing separate drops.
+The key clinical decision is whether the epithelium is intact and whether the etiology is clear enough to safely include a steroid from the start.

 Combination therapy is most appropriate when the presentation is primarily external and you are confident you are not missing HSV, fungal, or atypical keratitis.
-Examples include:
+Common indications include:

 • Staphylococcal blepharoconjunctivitis with marked lid margin inflammation and a suspected bacterial component.